Director of HEX 2022-, Lived Welfare State Team Leader

 Director of HEX 2018-2021

 Pertti Haapala is professor (emeritus) of history and the first director of the CoE.
 His special areas of research are social history and methodology of history.
 In HEX (Lived Welfare State) his focus is in the study of social structures and life-chance, i.e. the “limits of experience”, and in the history of social sciences as national identity (Lived Nation).

 Lived Nation Team Leader, Board Member

-Ville Kivimäki has studied the social and cultural history of the Second World War and its aftermath in Finland, with a special emphasis on the traumatic war experiences and their psychiatric treatment.
-His main methodological interests are in the history of emotions, gender, and the German tradition of Erfahrungsgeschichte.
-In the CoE, Kivimäki leads the Lived Nation research team and studies the national experiences of violence and stress in the twentieth century.
+Ville Kivimäki has specialized in the social and cultural history of the Second World War and its aftermath and in the intertwined histories of trauma, gender, nationalism, experience and emotions.
+He has also studied war-related remembering, memory politics and the communities of experience.
+At HEX, Kivimäki leads the Lived Nation research team and focuses especially on the histories of experiencing the nation in the twentieth century and on the experiences of violence and stress during and after the Second World War.

 Raisa Maria Toivo